How to Properly Spool a Baitcaster Reel

 -

-Always Hold Tension on the Line—Put just enough tension on the line when spooling so that it will spool tightly onto the reel.
+Always Hold Tension —Put just enough tension on the line when spooling so that it will spool tightly onto the reel.

 -